 Located in lovely downtown Milton in the same block as St. Mary’s Church, Brew Angels pours its own heavenly, house-brewed beers along with those of other top Florida producers — in flights or pints.
 The large place serves tasty pub fare.
 Brew Angels is family-friendly, and even offers a menu just for the little ones.
 So grab a brew, dig into some grub and chill in downtown Milton.
 6821 Caroline Street, Milton, (850) 564-0034.

 Partners Nick Holmes and Dallas Cook are all about the beer.
-Their Beardless Brewhaus in Historic Milton — across the street from Brew Angels — does not serve food and is open Thursday through Sunday.
+Their Beardless Brewhaus in Historic Milton — next to Blackwater Bistro — does not serve food and is open Thursday through Sunday.
 The friends, who came to the area from Lexington, Kentucky a few years ago, started by brewing one-gallon batches in Holmes’ garage.
 Beardless serves year-round flagship beers (from light cream ale to heavy stouts), as well as limited-release brews, sours and barrel-aged ale.
-Two industrial-sized garage doors open the place up, and most of the seating is outdoors.
 And where did the name originate?
 Simple.
 Nick can’t grow a beard to save his life.
-6820 Caroline Street, Milton (850) 665-0663
+5139 Elmira St., Milton, (850) 665-0663.

-The newest addition to Santa Rosa County’s craft brew scene is slated to open in late 2019 in Navarre.
-Longtime homebrewer Michael Bares -, a resident since 2007, received a lot of positive reaction to his beers at local festivals, which prompted him to start his own establishment.
-He’s building his brewery and taproom from scratch on land he purchased.
+The newest addition to Santa Rosa County’s craft brew scene opened in 2020 in Navarre.
+Longtime homebrewer Michael Bares, a resident since 2007, received a lot of positive reaction to his beers at local festivals, which prompted him to start his own establishment.
+He built his brewery and taproom from scratch on land he purchased.
 2199 HWY-87S, Navarre.

 The owners of Johnny Huston’s Grille & Bar opened the Grey Taproom & Wine Bar as a complement to their popular restaurant.
 Co-proprietor Huston Walters suggests, “Guests can start out at Grey and end up at Johnny Huston’s.”
 Sounds like a plan.
 The place has a rustic exterior — “fish camp”-style on raised pilings (offering a nice view) — and a clean, refined interior that seats 70 comfortably.
 While it doesn’t brew its own suds, Grey offers 30 eclectic beers on tap and more than 30 wines from around the world, plus a terrific selection of cigars.
 7622 Navarre Parkway, Navarre, (850) 204-8080.